marcostolosa/ios-penetration-testing-cheat-sheet/README.md

 ---

-Download the latest [AppInfoScanner](https://github.com/kelvinBen/AppInfoScanner/releases), install the requirements, then, extract and resolve endpoints from the binary:
+Download the latest [AppInfoScanner](https://github.com/kelvinBen/AppInfoScanner/releases), install the requirements, and then extract and resolve endpoints from the binary:

 ```fundamental
 pip3 install -r requirements.txt